 Admission to the Museum is included with the English Heritage entrance fee to Carisbrooke Castle.
+You will now need to book time scheduled tickets, in advance, through the English Heritage website.
 The English Heritage website gives further details of current prices.

 Please note: Carisbrooke Castle is managed by English Heritage, separately from Carisbrooke Castle Museum, which is managed by an independent Charitable Trust.
 Visit the English Heritage Carisbrooke Castle website for Castle contact details, opening times and admission information.

 The ground floor displays in the Lower Gallery of the Museum are on the level and easily accessible.
 There are stairs to all of the Upper Gallery floors (at three levels).
 For those unable to manage steps, information is provided about exhibits displayed on the upper floors.

 For further information about wider site accessibility and facilities please visit the English Heritage website.

 The Carisbrooke Castle site (PO30 1XY) is located 1.25 miles from Newport, the county town of the Isle of Wight.